FAQs regarding passport applications

 Only if a valid reason for the necessity of a second passport can be proven, an exception may be made.
 One example could be if your job involves regular trips to countries for which Germans require a visa, and you therefore often have to hand in your passport to other embassies for visa applications.
 If this applies to you, you must present a detailed letter from your employer and your previous visas and entry and exit stamps in addition to the usual documents required to apply for a passport.

-If you are travelling between Germany and Tanzania, you must carry both valid passports with you.
-You would have to show your German passport to German border officials and your Tanzanian passport to Tanzanian border officials.
+If you are travelling between Germany and a foreign country, you must carry both valid passports with you.
+You would have to show your German passport to German border officials and possibly your foreign passport to foreign border officials (also depending on citizendhsip and/or residence permit).
 The airline might insist on seeing both passports.

 Comprehensive and up-to-date information is available on the website of the German Embassy in London

 If you got married in Tanzania, your name has not automatically changed in Germany.
-Not even if you already have a Tanzanian passport in the new name.
-You must give a name declaration for the German legal sphere.
+Not even if you already have a foreign passport in the new name.
+You must give a name declaration for the German legal sphere, see here

 You are not required to deliver the passport to the German Mission.
 But please send us a copy of the death certificate.